How To Treat Sunburn at the end of a long day? Did you get too much sun today?

 - Allow the skin to fall off in the shower, on your bed, or as you towel dry after the shower.

-Be very wise about going back out in the sun without a sun blocking wide brimmed hat or long sleeved shirt or long pants.
+Be very wise about going back out in the sun without a sun blocking wide-brimmed hat or long-sleeved, loose-fitting shirt or long pants.
 Help your skin heal before re-exposing to the direct sun’s rays.

 Don’t forget to drink lots of water.